Molajo/IoC/README.md

 Working with the Container and Using Services
 --------------

-Molajo's *Injection of Control Container* is accessed via a static call you defined above to the Front Controller Services method.
+Molajo's *Inversion of Control Container* is accessed via a static call you defined above to the Front Controller Services method.
 That method then links to an instantiation of the Service class.

 ```php